 by Gino Terentim a Management 3.0 Facilitator

-This is part one of a two part blog, stay tuned for part two coming soon
+This is part one of a two part blog.

 A few weeks ago I wondered how to start this article when I received a WhatsApp message saying that I had to talk about complexity.
 There was an episode in Honduras, where a bridge was built on the Choluteca River, and used to cross the river.
 Until then, everything was fine, except that a storm occurred and the river itself moved.
 The bridge is now on dry land, not being used for its intended purpose.
 The river is no longer there.

 It was a perfect solution to the wrong problem.